Homebound Instruction Program

 Dear District 11 Parents and Guardians:

-The homebound Instruction Program offers tutoring for your child while he/she is out of school due to temporary illness, injury or other medical issues which prevent your child from attending school for a period of time longer than ten consecutive school days or intermittent absences totaling more than 10 full days.
+The homebound Instruction Program offers tutoring for your child while he/she is out of school due to temporary illness, injury or other medical issues which prevent your child from attending school for a period of time longer than ten consecutive school days.

 Homebound Instruction is a program designed to provide temporary, short-term services to students deemed unable to attend school due to illness.
 Homebound instruction is not intended to replace the student’s normal curriculum or school placement.